 You also can’t take it for granted that your client will automatically know what work they’re paying for just by seeing your name on the invoice.
 Play it safe and include as much information as possible about the work you’ve done, including any purchase order or project reference numbers, or even a general project name like ‘Mel’s Cupcakes website redesign’ on the invoice.
 It’s also a good idea to include the precise dates of the work (also known as the supply date) to head off any questions about exactly what you’re invoicing for.

 Be prepared to defend the cost

 If you quoted for a piece of work a few weeks or even months ago, the figure at the bottom of your invoice might not be quite what your client had hoped for.
-Let’s be honest, even if your client originally knew exactly how much they were being charged, they might still try to question some of the work in the hope of reducing the cost.
-This is a perfect opportunity to remind your client about the great work that you’ve done and exactly what you delivered, using language they’ll be sure to understand - for example, instead of writing out “prototyping” for a line item on the invoice, you could write “Three workshops to develop website prototypes” to remind them of the time you’ve spent.
+Even if your client initially knew precisely how much they were being charged, they might still try to question some of the work in the hope of reducing the cost.
+It's a perfect opportunity to remind your client about the great work that you’ve done and exactly what you delivered, using language they’ll be sure to understand.
+For example, instead of writing out “prototyping” for a line item on the invoice, you could write “Three workshops to develop website prototypes” to remind them of the time you’ve spent.

 Don’t forget to highlight any discounts or special offers that you might have promised to your client - everyone loves to feel like they are getting a good deal!